Newcastle–Bolgart Railway: Toodyay Vigilance Committee

 Following on from the public meeting on 6 November a further meeting was held on 8 November 1906 at the Newcastle Mechanics Institute; this meeting was chaired by Mr O. Bull.
 The Mayor of Newcastle Father Hallinan moved that the Toodyay Vigilance Committee be formed to watch carefully all matters related to the Newcastle–Bolgart Railway and to keep their claims before the public and the WA Parliament.
 The meeting was surprised to learn that the premier hadn't responded to the request from the prior meeting for him to meet with Quinlan.
-The meeting was also informed that the Norseman railway was on the schedule, which caused consternation given that the Norseman rail had repeatedly been refused by previous WA Governments and that the Bolgart line had been repeatedly promised.
+The meeting was also informed that the Norseman railway was on the schedule, which caused consternation given that the Norseman rail had repeatedly been refused by previous Western Australian governments and that the Bolgart line had been repeatedly promised.

 Another deputation on behalf of the Vigilance Committee was received by the premier to discuss the railway construction.
 They advised the premier that the Midland Railway Company and other prominent large land holders had subdivided their land to put it on the market.
 Mr Camerer explained to the premier that as a dairy farmer from Victoria he took up land in Bolgart after being assured two years prior that the railway was being built he could not continue without the line.
 It was also noted that 15,000 acres were under crop within five miles of the proposed route of the railway.
 The premier replied that there was justification for the line and that he had already decided to bring a bill for construction of the Newcastle–Bolgart Railway.